 There is no doubt that hard and flexible automation processes have changed the nature of manufacturing.
 Smart factories now account for $500 billion in the global economy with that number rising each year.
 The benefits are many – automation streamlines equipment and processes, with greater efficiency and quality.
 From increased productivity, output, accuracy and safety of production lines to creating new areas of expertise in design, operations, installations and maintenance of automated machinery, robotics and equipment, automation is essential for a company’s success.

 There are a number of automation benefits for manufacturers.
 Advances in automation technology has opened up greater capabilities for manufacturers.
 Automation is not limited to simply high-volume production environments.
 In today’s smart factories, automation is used for high-volume and low-volume, high-mix production.
-Varying types of automation processes can serve a wide range of production requirements for manufacturers.
+Varying industrial automation types can serve a wide range of production requirements for manufacturers.
 Production requirements will, in fact, determine whether a hard or fixed automation process, or a flexible automation process, is better-suited for a company’s production goals.
 Here is the basic differences between the two:

 Hard Automation